Artem4852/3dino/readme.md

 ## Live demo

-The webpage is hosted on netlify.
-Check it out here -
+The webpage is hosted on GitHub Pages.
+Check it out here - https://artem4852.github.io/3dino/

 ## Features